rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 project.

-On the RunDeck server, execute the <code>rd-project</code> command and specify a project name, here we use "demo":
+On the RunDeck server, execute the <code>rd-project</code> command and specify a project name, here we use "examples":

-    rd-project -a create -p demo
+    rd-project -a create -p examples

 After running this command, you can login into the graphical console and see the new project in the project menu.